How Sprains and Strains Can Affect Your Quality of Life

 - Grade 3: The ligament at the site of the sprain is completely torn.
 You may not be able to walk or move that area of your body without significant pain or instability.

-Each of these grades can be accompanied by significant pain and suffering.
+can be accompanied by significant pain and suffering.
 These grades mostly refer to the extent of the damage to the ligament itself.
 Unfortunately, sprains also involve nerves and other structures in the body, and the pain from strains may be severe regardless of the grade of damage given by a doctor.

 How do Sprains and Strains Occur?